Taiko2k/Tauon/docs/guide.md

 ### Modifying Album Art

  - To quickly add album art to a folder, images from a web browser can be dragged onto the side panel canvas.
 (HTTP only) (Linux only, not working on Windows)
- - If you add or change album art, use MENU -> DATABASE -> RESET IMAGE CACHE to update this without needing to restart.
+ - If you add or change album art, use MENU -> DATABASE -> RESET IMAGE CACHE to update this without a restart.

-### Quirks

- - Program data is only saved once the program is exited cleanly and not in the case of a force close or crash (Shutting system down while the player is open is a force close).
-Play times are periodically saved however.

-### Extra Shortcuts
+### Keyboard Shortcuts

 | Function                    | Key         |